HOW LONG SHOULD I SPEND IN UGANDA?

-January to February and June through August are considered the prime times.
-Gorilla watching is more pleasant in these drier seasons and, while the plains are semi-arid, the previous season’s rains tends to keep the grasslands fairly lush despite the reduced precipitation.
+January to February and June through August are considered the prime times for a Uganda safari.
+Gorilla trekking is more pleasant in these drier seasons and, while the plains are semi-arid, the previous season’s rains tend to keep the grasslands fairly lush despite the reduced precipitation.

 WHAT CAN I EXPECT FROM ACCOMMODATION IN UGANDA?

-It would be recommended to remain somewhat open-minded in regards to your Ugandan accommodation.
+It would be recommended to remain somewhat open-minded in regards to your Uganda safari accommodation.
 Luxury can be found – and adequately arranged by your Travel Designer – but it may not be the most convenient or appropriate choice given certain experiences.